Gabelbombe/paper-chaosengineering/README.md

  4. For evert flaw uncovered compile a counter-measure list.
 Don't worry about immediate implementation for fixes, we are compiling a log at this point!
 Add any follow-up items to your issue tracker.

 Rinse and repeat, we should be running our experiments on a regular basis (I recommend quarterly at the minimum) to detect regressions as well as new problems.
-Don't forget to bring your spreadsheet. ;)
+Don't forget to bring your spreadsheet. :wink: